devAbhijeet/cure-fit-interview-challenge/README.md

 Given an end point URL to fetch all the `posts` and `comments`.
 Do the following.

 - Map all the comments to the posts it belongs to.
-The resultant data after mapping should of below structure.
+The resultant data after mapping should be of below structure.

 ```sh
 {